 In development.
 Ojala Ignition Lab finalist.

 A video installation unpacking internalized surveillance post 9/11, twenty years later through the intersection of spirit and technology.

 Co-Created with Kausar Mohammed; an anthology that explores trauma (ancestral, inherited, generational, colonial, etc) amongst Muslim Communities across within the context of Horror and Sci-Fi.

 In Development: Screenplay, pitch deck, proof of concept funded and in pre-production,

 workshopped with Sundance Collab and awarded the ISF Film Grant, Orchard Lab 2022

 Commissioned and Co-Created with Myree Tillotson to translate performance and video art exploring archival repair from Puerto Rican Diaspoa experiences responding to the earthquake of 2020.

-Sound Design and Video Installation workshopped and featured in Studio Museum Harlem: Memories of a Future Program (2020)
+Installation (2020) Workshopped in Studio Museum Harlem: Memories of a Future Program Sound Scoring Program (2021)